markkukuismin/gap-com/README.md

 Gap-com statistic is described in:

-Kuismin and Sillanpaa (manuscript) "Gap-com: General model selection method for sparse undirected networks with clustering structure".
+Kuismin, M., Dodangeh, F., & Sillanpää, M. J. (2022).
+Gap-com: general model selection criterion for sparse undirected gene networks with nontrivial community structure, G3 Genes|Genomes|Genetics, 12(2), jkab437, https://doi.org/10.1093/g3journal/jkab437

 The .zip file "CodeCollection" is a collection of R scripts which can be used to recreate Figures and analysis represented in the manuscript.